top of page

 the

 • Get your silver portrait taken in a swift - 20 min. - sitting.
-Acquire a unique keepsake portrait without needless planning, hassle or preparation.
+Acquire a unique keepsake without needless planning, hassle or preparation.

 • Watch your unique - 6" Tintype - crafted right before you.
 Get immersed in an alchemic spectacle that never fails to awe.